SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/widgets-collection.md

 	* {{device.*fragment*.*property*}}: More general form of the above.
 You can address any property of any fragment of the device.

 "Device" refers to the target device, as selected in the widget configuration parameter.<br>
 "fragment.property" refers to the properties of the respective device.
-To see the available property names, you can use the "Asset property" or “Asset table” widget and click **+Add property** in the widget configuration.
+To see the available property names, you can use the "Asset property" or "Asset table" widget and click **+Add property** in the widget configuration.
 This will show a table of supported properties.
 You can copy and paste the values from the column **Property**.
 Generated properties of these widgets are not available in the HTML widgets.

 ![HTML widget](/images/users-guide/cockpit/cockpit-widget-html.png)